 Speak with an Academic Advisor about your options, many classes and degrees overlap.

 - Work with faculty on grants.

 - Volunteer, paid and research opportunities at the Child Development Laboratories.

 - Practicum experience is available in the Couple and Family Therapy Clinic.

 Honors College Students

-- The Dean's Student Advisory Council is comprised of two students from each major in the college.
-They are chosen for their academic excellence, interest in issues affecting education and their ability to represent their majors and communicate effectively.
-These students also help to select Commencement speakers, have helped write a College Honor Code and have opportunities to work the Social Science College Dean's staff on other projects.
+- The Dean's Student Advisory Council are chosen for their academic excellence, interest in issues affecting education and their ability to represent their majors and communicate effectively.
+These students also help to select Commencement speakers, and have opportunities to work the Dean's Office on other projects.

-- The HDFS Club is a student run organization which does community service, fundraising and plans events for area children, youth and families.
-Jessica Westmoreland is the President of the club and can be contacted at: firstname.lastname@example.org.
+- The HDFS Helping Hands Club is a registered student run organization which does community service, fundraising and plans events for area children, youth and families.
+For more information please contact firstname.lastname@example.org.

-- The College of Social Science offers domestic, off-campus programs for students who want to develop as professionals with field experience and classroom learning in Washington, D.C., New Orleans or Hawaii.
-There are information sessions offered throughout the year, please check your e-mail.
-A description of the programs is available at the study away website or through your Academic Advisor.
+- The College of Social Science offers internships and programs for students who want to develop as professionals with field experience and classroom learning in Washington, D.C., San Francisco, New York, New Orleans or Hawaii.

-For more information about building your credentials and getting involved in your interest area, please visit the Resource page in this website, schedule an appointment with an Academic Advisor, or e-mail email@example.com
+For more information about building your credentials and getting involved in your interest area, please schedule an appointment with an Academic Advisor, or e-mail email@example.com